 Is there anything else out there?

 At this point, the antenna system covers all major networks and channels including many networks not available on Canadian satellite or cable.
 Essentially every other channel available in my area is a network duplicate of a channel I already receive or is a duplicate repeater for an existing channel (for example, Erie, PA has stations available which are on NBC, CBS, ABC, and PBS networks – already available from Buffalo).
-Forty-eight channels is about the most available in this area.

 From what I’ve learned during this project, here’s the basic steps to take to design an antenna system like this (not that I always followed these steps, but I should have):